bhontz/CodingForGoodGaming/README.md

 #### ACTIVE To-Dos

-    + ability to rearrange cards just prior to going out
+    + ability to rearrange cards after going out, including tagging books and runs

     + ability to restart the game at any round number